jstnlii/Gmail-blocker/README.md

 # Gmail - Email Blocker

-This is a simple script designed to search and delete emails with a specific label from anywhere in your Gmail inbox.
-Its main purpose is to manage unwanted emails and to *actually* block addresses since Gmail surprisingly doesn't offer this.
-Gmail's blocking system only sends the emails to trash and does not stop them.
+This is a simple JS script using Gmail's API designed to search and delete emails with a specific label from anywhere in your Gmail inbox.
+Its main purpose is to completely stop unwanted emails and to *actually* block addresses since Gmail surprisingly doesn't offer this.
+Gmail's blocking system only sends the emails to trash and does not stop them 100%.

 ## Setup Instructions